rene6502/keepass-secret/README.md

 This entry will be exported as an opaque secret with the keys postgresql-username and postgresql-password.
 The value of `postgresql-username` is filled with the contents of the `UserName` field and
 the value of `postgresql-password` is filled with the contents of the `Password` field
+>Any standard or custom property can be accessed this way.
+>Standard properties are e.g.: Title, UserName, Password, URL

 Generated YAML:
 ```